Who We Are

-IAHS is a non-profit, independent academic and research institute founded and shaped by the passionate archaeologist and engineer, in 2019, to nurture an appreciation for Sri Lankan heritage and history among the general public, and provide archaeological and heritage management consultancy to private and public organizations.
+IAHS was established in 2019 as a non-profit, independent academic and research institute with a focus on promoting appreciation for Sri Lankan heritage and history among the general public.
+The Institute was founded and shaped by a passionate archaeologist and engineer.
+IAHS also provides archaeological and heritage management consultancy services to both private and public organizations.

 The Genesis – an Independent Arm of archaeology.lk, Sri Lanka Archaeology

-Till very recently, Sri Lanka Archaeology had been the only State-funded body dealing with archaeological requirements across the country.
+Till very recently, Sri Lanka Archaeology had been the only self-funded body dealing with archaeological requirements across the country.

 An organization of international repute, its seminal work has won it many awards and accolades.
 The 2012 e-Swabhimani Award in the e-Culture and Heritage category and the Jurors Encouragement Award in 2013 at the Manthan Awards are some of the awards the Organization is best-known for.